-Architecture School Budgets Increase for 2016-17
+Architecture School Budgets Increase for 2018-19

-The annual survey, now in its seventh year, asks schools to identify changes in budgets, enrollment, and applications over the previous year.
+The annual survey, now in its ninth year, asks schools to identify changes in budgets, enrollment, and applications over the previous year.
 ACSA members comprise both public and private institutions, primarily in the United States and Canada.

 Complete survey results are available here.